benjaminhadfield/search-engine/README.md

 ```
 There is a very simple encoding.

 Lines are ordered alphabetically according to their corresponding token.
-Files containing the token are listed, else they are omitted.
+Each line contains information for files containing that token only.
-The number before the `:` corresponds to the file ID, which is assigned by the `Mapper` class.
+The number before the `:` corresponds to the file ID (which is assigned by the `Mapper` class).
-The second number is the number of times the token appears in that file.
+The second number corresponds to the number of times the token appears in that file.

 **[`Reducer`](https://github.com/benjaminhadfield/search-engine/blob/master/src/com/benhadfield/indexer/Reducer.java)**
 The `Reducer` class takes the inverted index output by the `Grouper` and encodes then writes the postings to disk.